 Your options for a few of the most common search engines:

-- You can turn SafeSearch on for Google searches, allowing you to filter out explicit content.
+- You can turn SafeSearch on for Google searches, allowing you to filter out explicit content or you could use a Virtual Private Network similar to ExpressVPN to cloak your anonymity, providing security and peace of mind.

 - Note if it's just turned on via the device by itself, it can easily be turned off via a few clicks.